The 5 Best Playground Equipment Pieces for Building Upper-Body Strength

 4. Rock Walls

 Rock walls are, arguably, one of the more fun approaches to upper-body workouts.
-While not as common as some of the other pieces of equipment, you can still find simple rock walls on playgrounds.
+While not as common as some of the other pieces of equipment, you can still find simple rock walls on many playgrounds.
 Our child-sized versions are shorter than typical rock walls and have extra padding underneath, focusing on horizontal movement.

 On the wall, you’ll see plastic perches for your hands and feet to help you move across the surface.
 Rock walls offer an exceptional full-body workout but are especially good for arm strength.
 Best of all?
 Kids are often too busy having fun to realize how much work they’re putting into it.

-5. Vertical Ladders
+5. Vertical Ladders and Arch Ladders

-Upper-Body Workouts Powered by Playgrounds
+Upper-Body Exercises for Kids Powered by Playgrounds

 Whether you’re trying to reach a lifting goal, maintain physical fitness, or get your child more active, look no further than the playground.
 With everything from the monkey bars to park benches serving as useful pieces of fitness equipment, you can work plenty of different muscle groups and target your goals without heading to an expensive, crowded gym.
 Enjoy the great outdoors while toning muscles and staying in shape.

 Here at Little Tikes Commercial, we recognize the importance of physical fitness at all ages, which is why we’ve created several pieces of equipment specifically for kids and adults to exercise with.
 If you see one on a playground, give it a go or encourage your children to try!
 But remember, before engaging in exercises or beginning any exercise program, it is important to consult a physician about your current state of health and any problems that could arise during your selected form of exercise.

 If you develop playgrounds, take a look at our catalog to find essential playground equipment for kids or to learn more about building an exercise area for adult workouts at your playgrounds.